Gingery, garlicky tahini miso dressing only needs five minutes and five ingredients to make, right in your blender!

 As a dip, it is perfect alongside fresh veggies.
 The possibilities are basically endless.

 What I love about this dressing -- besides that it's versatile and delicious -- is that it's ridiculously easy to make.
-It mixes up in under five minutes.
-Just whisk everything together, and you're good to go!
+It mixes up in under five minutes in your blender!

 Here are some serving suggestions for you: